BykadorovR/Raytracer/README.md

 # What's this project about

-Experements with raytracing in Vulkan
+Experiments with raytracing in Vulkan

 # Goal